Breaking Down "Structural" and "Systemic" Racism for Our Children

 groups and start to find their communities there as well.

 A lot of the studies have shown when you couple this information [about systemic racism] with these messages of resilience in this ability to exercise agency, that kids' self-image, particularly kids of color, their self-image actually increases.
 Where if you don't do that, if you just give them this information about these structural impediments and convey mistrust without conveying their ability, that's where you start to see the depression develop.

 Dr. Kim Narain

 EmbraceRace: Beautiful words, beautiful insights: resistance, resilience, joy, agency.
 We can act.
-Thank you for your action, huge, important, thank you so much for your insights and information today, and thank you to the many, many people who tuned in, to a bunch of linguists for your fantastic interpretation, as always.
+Thank you for your action, huge, important, thank you so much for your insights and information today, and thank you to the many, many people who tuned in.
 Thank you, everyone.